-3. Assessment of Availability Is the site available for development?
-Yes / No / Unknown Unknown Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
-Yes / No / Unknown Unknown Is there a known time frame for availability?
-Available now / 0-5 years / 6-10 years / 11-15 years N/A 4.
-Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
-What evidence is available to support this judgement?
-Yes / No / Unknown Unknown ı What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) 10 - 16 (indicative estimate).
-What is the likely timeframe for development N/A (0-5 / 6-10 / 11-15 / 15+ years) Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially partly suitable, available and The site is potentially suitable, and available. achievable The site is not currently suitable, and available.
-Unknown Are there any known viability issues?
-Yes / No Summary of justification for rating Greenfield site between Cowdrove Hill and Froghole Lane, adjacent and connected to the existing settlement boundary.
-The Somborne stream runs along the southern perimeter of the site and the souther half of the site falls within Flood Zone 3 with an additional 10% of the site in Flood Zone 2.
+5. Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) Indicative developable area 0.8 ha 80% of site area = 0.64 ha TVBC guide density of 30 dwellings per hectare = 19 homes AECOM indicative estimate based on 15-30 dwellings per hectare = 9-19 homes What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) N/A Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
+The site is not currently suitable, and available.
+Are there any known viability issues?
+The site is potentially partly suitable, available and achievable Unknown Summary of justification for rating Greenfield site between Cowdrove Hill and Froghole Lane, adjacent and connected to the existing settlement boundary.
+The Somborne stream runs along the southern perimeter of the site and the southern half of the site falls within Flood Zone 3 with an additional 10% of the site in Flood Zone 2.
 The stream feeds into the River Test which is a SSSI.
-The site is also classed as having medium surface water flooding risk.
+The southern part of the site is also classed as having medium surface water flooding risk.
 The site has high landscape sensitivity and medium visual sensitivity.
 The existing narrow access from Froghole Lane would not be suitable for access and upgrading would harm the historic character of this lane and river crossing point.
 The access point is also through Flood Zone 3.
-Unless access could be provided from another point e.g. from Cow Drove Hill, it is unlikely that development of the site would be acceptable.
-The site falls within the Conservation Area and contains several identifed important trees on its northern and southern boundaries.
+An alternative access could be possible through Site 1 using access from Cow Drove Hill via Highfield, however, the capacity that this access could potentially support may limit the scale of development.
+Access should be discussed with the highways authority.
+The site falls within the Conservation Area and contains several identified important trees on its northern and southern boundaries.
 Any development would need to be contained within the land outside Flood Zone 2 and 3.
 Development would also be required to incorporate screening and sensitive design in this location to avoid impacting the village's landscape setting and the Conservation Area.
-The site is within a SSSI Impact Risk Zone (Within 1,000 metres) which would require consultation with Natural England as development would impact on greenspace, and in this case also trees and streams.
-The northern part of the site outside of Flood Zones 2 and 3 is potentially suitable for development and therefore allocation; however, this is subject to further investigation into the feasibility of access and mitigation of the identified constraints.
+The site is within a SSSI Impact Risk Zone (Within 1,000 metres) which could require consultation with Natural England as development would impact on greenspace, and in this case also trees and streams.
+The northern part of the site outside of Flood Zones 2 and 3 is potentially suitable for development and therefore allocation; however, this is subject to further investigation into the feasibility of access and mitigation of the identified constraints

-1. Site Details Site Reference / Name Site 6 Site Address / Location Land adjacent to Cruck Cottage, Winchester Road, King's Somborne, Hampshire SO20 6PF Gross Site Area (Hectares) 0.40 SHLAA/SHELAA Reference (if applicable) N/A - NP Call for Sites Existing land use Greenfield Land use being considered Housing Development Capacity (Proposed by Landowner or SHLAA/HELAA) N/A Site identification method / source NP Call for Sites Planning history TVS.LB.00362/1 - Summerhouse - The Cruck Cottage, Winchester Road, Kings Somborne.
+1. Site Details Site Reference / Name Site 6 Site Address / Location Land adjacent to Cruck Cottage, Winchester Road, King's Somborne, Hampshire SO20 6PF Gross Site Area (Hectares) 0.40 SHLAA/SHELAA Reference (if applicable) N/A - NP Call for Sites Existing land use Greenfield Land use being considered Housing Development Capacity (Proposed by Landowner or SHLAA/HELAA) 3-6 (indicative assessment) Site identification method / source NP Call for Sites Planning history TVS.LB.00362/1 - Summerhouse - The Cruck Cottage, Winchester Road, Kings Somborne.
 Consent - 18/05/89.
 Neighbouring uses Residential on all sides except for south which is agricultural